idealconceptz/test1/README.md

 - Happy to discuss technical issues in no-tech speak
 - Flexible remote working where suitable - face-to-face communication regularly
 - At this stage it's MVP/Prototype, so keep it quick and be prepared to throw stuff out.
-- Be ready to switch libraries/frameworks if there is a clear advantage or current tech is providing obstructions
+- Be prepared to switch libraries/frameworks if there is a clear advantage or current tech is providing obstructions